-A label specializing in the special brand of Subtropical Soul that only Miami could create, Cat Records made both hits and underground classics that both record nerds, and casual listeners still love.
-Here are the label’s top releases of the 70s, but definitely check out all they had to offer, there’s way more than ten great records in this collection.
+Cat Records made both hits and underground classics that both record nerds, and casual listeners still love.
+Here are the label’s top releases of the 70s, but check out the whole great catalog.

 10. Chocolateclay – Chocolateclay (album)